 In the current year, the Group has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board (the AASB) that are relevant to its operations and effective for annual reporting periods beginning on 1 July 2021.
-Other than the changes described in Note 38, the accounting policies adopted are consistent with those of the previous financial year.
+Other than the changes described in note 38, the accounting policies adopted are consistent with those of the previous financial year.

-(c) Basis of consolidation
+Basis of consolidation (c)